VIRTUAL PRIVATE NETWORK (VPN)

 6. Provide the VPN software with the VPN server address: vpn.ox.ac.uk

-7. Type in your REMOTE ACCESS username and password.
+7. Type in your OXFORD SSO username and password.

 8. Click the Connect button.